 Want coffee?
 Think local!
 Walk into Cups Espresso Café or Sneaky Beans Coffee Shop on any given afternoon and you’re bound to see customers at tables with laptops and headphones.
 Among them are Millsaps students, cramming for that next test or simply planning for the weekend.
-Or, try Deep South Pops, located right across North State Street from campus.

 No matter what type of food you are in the mood for, you’ll find it here.
 We have national brands, like Whole Foods, but the real stars are the local, independent restaurants.
 There’s pizza nearby at Sal and Mookie’s, fancy burgers at Fine & Dandy, gyros at Keifer’s, tacos and tapas at Babalu, oysters, poboys, and Southern fare at Saltine, upscale Italian at Bravo!, a 50’s soda fountain experience at Brent’s Drugs, and many other diverse restaurants, all right on the edge of campus.

 (photo courtesy of Find It In Fondren)